anttijuu/LinnanmaaWeather/README.md

 Original implementation updated with new HTTP APIs after AndroidHttpClient deprecated (Antti Juustila).
 Also changed XML to JSON by Antti Juustila (2020).

+> **Note:** The weather service at weather.willab.fi has returned old data since December 2022, and currently it just returns HTTP status 404 for the JSON data.

 (c) Henrik Hedberg & Antti Juustila